-The Presbyterian and Baptist traditions are influential Protestant denominations that have left their mark in Europe, America, and around the world.
-The traditions agree on many important matters of faith and practice, but they have important differences, too.
+The Presbyterian and Baptist traditions are influential Protestant denominations that have left their mark in Europe, America, and worldwide.
+The traditions agree on many important matters of faith and practice, but they have significant differences, too.

-Presbyterians and Baptists agree on doctrines like the Trinity, the inspiration of Scripture, and the resurrection of Jesus Christ.
+Presbyterians and Baptists agree on doctrines like the Trinity, Scripture’s inspiration, and Jesus Christ’s resurrection.
 They disagree about baptism, the nature of the bread and cup at the Lord’s Supper, and church government.
 Presbyterians are Calvinists.
-Some Baptists are Calvinist, some aren’t.
+Some Baptists are Calvinists; some aren’t.

 Why do Presbyterians and Baptists believe the way they do?
 What are the largest Presbyterian and Baptist denominations?
-The comparison charts below offer readers valuable information for the purpose of understanding these important Christian denominations better.
+The comparison charts below offer readers valuable information to understand these important Christian denominations better.
 Keep reading to learn more.

 Presbyterian and Baptist Comparison: Overview